stianjsu/messeption/readme.md

 - In the 'docs' folder you can find release-documentations for the applications releases

-- The project is divided into modules, namely 'core and 'ui'
+- The project is divided into modules, namely 'core' and 'ui'

 - In both core and ui, we have src.
 There the code is divided into 'main' and 'test' for their respective purposes